 Amy Schrift, born and raised in San Diego, California arrived to Costa Rica in 2005 to immerse herself in simple, natural living in the tropics.
-Following a decade of world travels and a musical career in NYC, she went through a rapid transformation and awakening after embracing a simple raw food diet at age 37 and yearned only for clean air, pure water and fertile land.
+Following a decade of world travels, living abroad and a musical career in NYC, she went through a rapid transformation and awakening after embracing a simple raw food diet at age 37 and yearned for what she considers her “birth rights” of clean air, pure water and fertile land.

-She purchased a 17 acre piece of land bordering a wildlife refuge in southern pacific Costa Rica and started her life anew, spending many hours in silent observation while creating her own unique systems of eating, bathing, eliminating as well deep connection with all that surrounded her.
-Living “roots”, she slept under the stars in the dry season and on a thatched roof hut in the wet.
-Barefoot and natural most of the time, she engaged with the earth in ways that changed her perception forever.
+She purchased a 17 (now 28) acre piece of land bordering a wildlife refuge in southern pacific Costa Rica and started her life anew, spending many hours planting and in silent observation her surroundings while creating new and unique systems existing in her newfound home.
+Living “roots”, she slept under the stars in the dry season and in a thatched roof hut in the wet.
+Barefoot and natural much of the time, she engaged with the earth in ways that changed her perception forever.

-With a worldwide following of interviews posted on YouTube, she continues to inspire people across the globe with her insightful and fresh perspective.
-Locally, she is an active member of her community and is currently leading an initiative to maintain public spaces free of chemical use.
-On the land, daily time spent walking barefoot in the forest and bathing in the cool, highly charged waters of the creek (much preferred to a hot shower..) keeps Amy connected, vital and an inspiration to many.
-(See interviews with Amy here as well a podcast here)
+With a worldwide following of interviews posted on YouTube: here she continues to inspire people across the globe with her insightful and fresh perspective.
+Locally, she is a leader and active member of her community and was instrumental in passing the first ban ever of agrochemical use in public spaces in Costa Rica, in her canton of Pérez Zeledón: here Back on the land, daily time spent walking barefoot in the forest and bathing in the cool, highly charged waters of the creek (much preferred to a hot shower..) keeps Amy connected, vital and an inspiration to many.
+(Listen to a podcast with Amy here)

-After five years of living solo on the land (with regards to humans) she met her partner Bill from New Jersey who joined her and was inspired to create more refined structures on the land and hasn’t stopped creating since…his latest project being Costa Rica’s first Tropical Tiny Home.
+After five years of solo living, she met up with Bill from New Jersey who joined her on the land and was inspired to co-create a number of refined natural structures that are a delight to behold…his latest project being Costa Rica’s first Tropical Tiny Home.
 Meet Bill….

 Bill Van Horn, grew up among the woods, ponds, swamps, streams and abandoned farming fields of northern New Jersey and gravitated to construction work at a young age.
 He eventually started his own chimney sweep company which took him across the United States, with many an adventure along the way.
 An avid truth seeker, he has always been passionate about expressing his voice.
 He began to visit Central America in his 40’s and decided to make the move to Costa Rica after the 2008 U.S. economic downturn.
 He embraced jungle living and ended up meeting Amy through a friend about six years ago.
 After moving in with her on the land, he decided he wanted to live in a bit more comfort than what a thatched roof, open structure could provide and the rest is history..he has been creating and building beautiful structures ever since.